Pirate-Weather/pirate-weather-ha/README.md

 ## Notices
 While this integration is designed to be compatible with Dark Sky, the underlying code is significantly different.
 This version is designed to work with more modern versions of Home Assistant, and relies on asyncio, unified data update coordinators, and setup via the UI!
 A [legacy branch](https://github.com/alexander0042/pirate-weather-ha/tree/Legacy-Dark-Sky) that is a 1:1 replacement for the previous Dark Sky integration is also available, but is not recommended.

+The underlying API should return similar results, but specific weather variables may be missing, and additional testing is needed to find and correct these edge cases.
+Please [document any issues](https://github.com/alexander0042/pirate-weather-ha/issues), and I can either update this integration or the weather API.

 The two most notable missing pieces at the moment are the language options and text summaries.
 Both of those are possible with the way I have things designed, but I need to write the code that generates the text, and then feed that into the Dark Sky translation module.
 For now, the text will display whatever the icon is showing, and it will always be in English.

 ## Why?